OceanOutcomes/ocean-outcomes/news/_posts/2019-11-21-draper-richards-kaplan-foundation-invests-in-small-scale-fisheries.md

 ---
 ### High-impact potential

-**21 November 2019** – Ocean Outcomes is the newest portfolio member of The Draper Richards Kaplan Foundation and the first organization working in ocean conservation supported by the global venture philanthropy firm.
+**21 November 2019** – Ocean Outcomes is the newest portfolio member of the Draper Richards Kaplan Foundation and the first organization working in ocean conservation supported by the global venture philanthropy firm.

-The Foundation invests exclusively in high-impact potential organizations, reviewing hundreds of opportunities annually, but selecting only a handful in which to invest.
-The Foundation chose Ocean Outcomes as an investee given the potential impact of a new economics-driven approach to small-scale fisheries reform that Ocean Outcomes and partners are developing.
+The DRK Foundation invests exclusively in high-impact potential organizations, reviewing hundreds of opportunities annually, but selecting only a handful in which to invest.
+The DRK Foundation chose Ocean Outcomes as an investee given the potential impact of a new economics-driven approach to small-scale fisheries reform that Ocean Outcomes and partners are developing.

-**“Small-scale fisheries provide half of the world’s wild caught seafood,” said Steve McCormick, Managing Director of the Foundation.
+**“Small-scale fisheries provide half of the world’s wild caught seafood,” said Steve McCormick, Managing Director of the DRK Foundation.
 “Yet aid, support and investment in the sector are just a fraction of what they need to be to ensure those fisheries – and the fishers whose livelihoods depend on them – are well-sustained.
 We were particularly attracted to Ocean Outcomes’ development of forward-thinking fishery improvement models commensurate with the sector’s significance and needs.”**

 ### Forward-thinking models to small-scale fisheries development